Get Involved - Volunteer with SCOUTS!

 6. Do you carry out Police and reference checks?

 Yes we do.
 Safety is a top priority in Scouting, so we have a Police vetting system and reference checks in place to ensure the safety of other volunteers and of course our young people.
-Please refer to our Health and Safety page for more information about our Code of Conduct, Child Protection Policy and other related policies.
+Please refer to our Health and Safety page for more information about our Code of Ethics, Child Protection Policy and other related policies.

 7. Where are the Scouts Groups located in New Zealand?

 Search for your local group to find out how you can volunteer and be a part of the adventure.

 8. What are the different options of volunteering?

 You can volunteer as a Leader, Parent Helper, Scout Associate or a Committee Member.
 More information is available on our Volunteer page.

 That's easy.
 You can volunteer by finding the group you want to help at in the Scout Group Directory below, and contacting the Group Leader.
 You can volunteer as a Parent Helper, Leader, Scout Associate or Committee Member - whatever suits your skills and availability.